patrickrst/nixu-challenge-2019/report/challenges_generated.md

 annoying if this protocol did not exist), we can assume it is about DNS (would be annoying to use an IP address instead of a domain name).
-Looking at the DNS packets, we can see a lot of legitimate traffic, but also many TXT, MX and CNAME queries to a domain name ending with `malicious.pw`.
+Looking at the DNS packets, we can see a lot of legitimate traffic, but also many TXT, MX and CNAME query to a domain name ending with `malicious.pw`.
 We can filter those queries using this expression `dns && dns.qry.name contains "malicious.pw"` in Wireshark.